 25) Ron Rivera, Washington Commanders

-Ron Rivera is going to take his riverboat to retirement someday and wondering if coaching the Commanders while Dan Snyder was the owner was worth the stress.
+Ron Rivera will take his riverboat to retirement someday and wonder if coaching the Commanders while Dan Snyder was the owner was worth the stress.
 Not many head coaches have to deal with an ownership situation like the Commanders’, and Rivera is excellent at maintaining spirits in Washington.

 26) Todd Bowles, Tampa Bay Buccaneers